Are you a celery fan? Done right, it’s satisfyingly flavorful with a pleasing texture that leaves you wanting more.

 Have you ever blanched celery in your garden before?
 What’s your favorite method?
 Do you have any tips to share?
 Let us know in the comments below!

-And for more tips for growing vegetables in your garden, we invite you to read the following informative guides next:
+And for more celery growing tips, we invite you to read the following informative guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.